SOCIAL SIGNALPLAYBOOK

 GVFeaturing Gary Vaynerchuk

-The Shift of Marketing Dollars from Traditional Media to Individual Creators
+The Shift of Marketing Budgets from Traditional Media to Individual Creators

-Marketing budgets will increasingly favor individual creators over traditional media channels like TV and outdoor advertising.
+Marketing budgets will increasingly favor individual creators and influencers over traditional media channels like television and outdoor advertising.

 Signal Score